-The proposal outlined in Table 12 includes all the permissible and prohibited uses within the current Auburn, Parramatta and Holroyd LEPs save for food and drink premises and vehicle sales and hire premises.
+The proposal outlined in Table 12 includes all the permissible and prohibited uses within the current Aubum, Parramatta and Holroyd LEPs save for food and drink premises and vehicle sales and hire premises.
 However, the removal of specific reference to these uses has no consequence if an open approach to the IN2 zone is adopted.
-In addition, sex service premises have been included within prohibited uses, as currently adopted in Auburn and in line with Councillor endorsement.